resbaz/resbaz2018/dunedin/workshops_description.markdown

 ## Day 2

-### *SWC - BASH  (Command Line)
+### *SWC - Bash  (Command Line)
-An introduction to the use of the command line using BASH.
+An introduction to the use of the command line using bash.

 - Intended level: beginner/novice
-- Language: BASH
+- Language: bash

 ### Intermediate/Advanced use of the Tidyverse